 - 10-15 drops bayberry essential oil (find 100% pure essential oils here)

 - A meatball former (find it here) or a bath bomb mold (find them here)

 - Mix all of the dry ingredients in a glass bowl.
 Add a few drops of green food coloring.
-It will tend to clump, so mix it, let it sit a few minutes and the mix again.
-If you don’t see much color yet, don’t worry, it will come out in time.
+It will tend to clump, so mix it, let it sit a few minutes and then mix again.
+If you don’t see a lot of colors yet, don’t worry, it will come out in time.

 - Add the bayberry essential oil.
 Get it mixed in and then add more if you like.

 - Then spray a small amount of water on your mixture and work it in.
 Don’t spray too much at a time or you’ll have a mess!
 Just spray once or twice and work it like pie crust.
 When it looks like a pie crust before you add the water, you can form it into balls.
 (See our other article on making bath bombs for a picture of what it will look like when it’s ready.)
 I’ve found that the tool that makes meatballs is about perfect.

 - Place the balls on a wax paper-lined cookie sheet and allow to dry for a few hours.
 When completely dry, place in a jar and label.
 Toss one into the bath to soothe and soften the skin.

 Cinnamon Orange Hand Soap